-Any local would be happy to tell you about the shipwrecks - that their grandparents used to cast fishing lines into them - yet for those that went looking, the lost fleet always remained elusive.
-Was local legend and lore all that remained of the Flotilla?
+Many of the locals would be happy to tell you about the shipwrecks and how their grandparents used to cast fishing lines into them.
+Yet for those that went looking, the lost fleet always remained elusive.
+Is local legend and lore all that remained of the Flotilla?
 The Search for the USS Scorpion is a documentary special that puts the viewer on the front lines of marine archaeology.
 Embedded with team of scientists from the US Navy, we travel over river and underwater to follow the clues and piece together a mystery of history.
 Could it be that the lost flagship of Commodore Barney's Flotilla has finally been found?

-Eatin' Oysters: Chesapeake Style

-30 Minutes, 2017 Release Date: 4/22/18 Rights: 5 plays through 12/31/18

-17th century Irish essayist Jonathan Swift dared say what so many before him believed:

-"He was a bold man that first ate an oyster."
+Eatin' Oysters: Chesapeake Style 30 Minutes, 2017 Release Date: 4/21/19 Rights: 5 plays through 12/31/19 17th century Irish essayist Jonathan Swift dared say what so many before him believed: "He was a bold man that first ate an oyster."
 The lowly oyster is a delicacy the world over, yet many people say enjoying one is an acquired taste.
 In the Chesapeake Bay region, the Chesapeake Oyster is King.
 Whether it's slurped down raw on the half shell or fried, baked, braised or roasted, it's a favorite.